smarongiu/Xamarin.Plugin.Firebase.RemoteConfig/README.md

 # Xamarin.Plugin.Firebase.RemoteConfig
 Cross-platform library for using Firebase RemoteConfig in Xamarin Forms applications.
+The plugin provides a simple facade to official Xamarin bindings for Firebase native libs.

 ## Platform support
 This plugin is compatible with iOS and Android.